User Decision Guidance with Selective Explanation Presentation from Explainable-AI: Background

 \subsection{Human-XAI interaction}

-The theme of this study involves how to facilitate appropriate use of AI by users.
-Avoiding human over/under-reliance on an AI is a fundamental problem of human-AI interaction~\cite{0cd2e253a4034377a227c5d5e7071e62,doi:10.1518/001872097778543886}.
+The theme of this study involves how to facilitate users' appropriate use of AI.
+Avoiding human over/under-reliance on an AI is a fundamental problem of human-AI interaction~\cite{doi:10.1518/001872097778543886}.
 Here, over-reliance is a state in which a human overestimates the capability of an AI and blindly follows its decision, whereas under-reliance is a state in which a human misuses an AI even though it can perform well.

-Although explanation is believed to generally help people appropriately use AI by providing transparency in AI predictions, previous studies suggest that XAI explanations do not always work positively depending on the content of the explanations and the context.
+Although explanation is believed to generally help people appropriately use AI by providing transparency in AI predictions, previous studies suggest that XAI explanations do not always work positively~\cite{10.1145/3579605}.
 Maehigashi et al. demonstrated that presenting AI saliency maps has different effects on user trust in an AI depending on the task difficulty and the interpretability of the saliency map~\cite{maehigashi2023modeling}.
 Herm revealed that the type of XAI explanation strongly influences users' cognitive load, task performance, and task time~\cite{herm2023impact}.
 Panigutti et al. conducted a user study with an ontology-based clinical IDSS, and they found that the users were influenced by the explanations despite the low perceived explanation quality~\cite{10.1145/3491102.3502104}.
 These results suggest potential risks of triggering under-reliance with explanations or, conversely, leading to users blindly following explanations from an IDSS even if the conclusion drawn from the explanations is incorrect.